The National Advisory Committee for Aeronautics in session at Washington to discuss plans to place America foremost in

 The MetaScrum is the focal point of enterprise-level change.
 The organization as a whole has a strategic vision, a backlog, a roadmap, increments (reorganizations, new market initiatives, etc.), and such other Scrum components necessary to make the enterprise run smoothly and accelerate well.
 Stakeholders may change the direction of the organization, change staffing, or change budget allocations to remove impediments, so people with authority to do this must be part of this body.

 Each Value Stream and product makes its impediments visible at the MetaScrum level.
 It may be that the resources of individual products are inadequate to address such impediments while the corporation as a whole can provide the horsepower to resolve such issues.
 It may also be that the problem has tacit links across products that will become visible only by making the issue transparent in a joint forum.
 Good MetaScrum Product Owners will recognize problems that surface in the MetaScrum meeting and will resolve them that same day if possible, and as soon as possible otherwise.

 A good MetaScrum is the locus of all inter-product decisions.
-Those who want a voice in product decisions must be at the meeting.
+All who have a voice in product decisions should be invited to the meeting.
 The MetaScrum meets on a regular schedule so that everyone knows where and when they will take product decisions.
 Strong support and presence of the CEO is important to make the MetaScrum work.
 Steve Jobs raised all strategic product decisions to a meeting every two weeks at Apple — an example of a MetaScrum implementation.
 For smaller companies, a MetaScrum often meets every week to keep pace with the cycle of change in the organization.